 Graduate Diploma of Counselling

-Perth Bible College (PBC) is a member institution of Sydney College Divinity (SCD) and offers its Graduate Diploma of Counselling as of January 2024.
+Perth Bible College (PBC) is a member institution of Sydney College Divinity (SCD) and offers its Graduate Diploma of Counselling.
 SCD is a TEQSA-accredited Australian university college.

 Study Load